Giaura tetragramma

 Giaura tetragramma is a moth in the family Nolidae.
 It was described by George Hampson in 1905.
-It is found on Fiji and on Samoa (Upolu).
+It is found in Fiji and on Samoa (Upolu).

 The wingspan is about 20 mm.
 The forewings are pale ashen grey, with a darker brown base and with a narrow darker external line.
 This is followed by a broad pale area, which is widest in the inner marginal area.
 Here, a very broad, slightly darker postmedian area reaches all across the wing.
 This area is bounded externally by a white line.
 There is a dark subterminal line.
 The hindwings are pale grey, with much very fine brownish irroration (sprinkling).